growth-nirvana/seo_pages/_connectors/amazon_selling_partner.md

         description: Assess the regions where your ads perform the best.
       - title: A/B Testing
         description: Refine campaigns through A/B testing and data insights.
-    - title: Why analyze Fountain?
+    - title: Why analyze Amazon Ads?
       bullets:
       - title: Real-time Insights
         description: Access and analyze up-to-the-minute ad data for timely actions.